Example of concurrent benefits with Employment Supports

 We stop Tom’s SSDI benefits.
 Tom does not meet our requirements in October 2009 because we determined he was engaging in SGA.
 We can pay Tom for the month of cessation and the 2 following months.
 We refer to these 3 months as the “grace period”.
 Tom’s grace period months are October, November, and December 2009.

-For any month that Tom’s earning fall below the SGA limit during his 36-month re-entitlement period, we can restart his benefits without a new application.
+For any month that Tom’s earnings fall below the SGA limit during his 36-month re-entitlement period, we can restart his benefits without a new application.
 If we restart Tom’s benefits during the re-entitlement period, he can continue to collect benefits if his work activity is below the SGA limit, even after the 36-month re-entitlement period ends.

 Will Tom’s entitlement to SSDI terminate?